caluche/backbone-simple-framework/public/js/fw/DOC.md

 `$  npm install -g requirejs`

-configure `r.js`, simply add this file at the root of your project to tell r.js to parse your bootstrap file for configuration information, this allow to not duplicate the confiuration file.
+to configure `r.js`, simply add this file at the root of your project to tell `r.js` to parse your bootstrap file for configuration information, this allow to not duplicate the `requirejs` configuration informations.

 ```javascript
 //  build.js